Learn to Speak Scouting

 Scouter

-A registered adult member of the Boy Scouts of America who serves in a volunteer or professional capacity.
+A registered adult member of the Boy Scouts of America who serves as a volunteer or professional.

 Scouting Anniversary Day